 In 2007, Andy performed an award-winning Melbourne Festival debut, winning the Piece Of Wood Award as the comedian's comedian.
 His annual round-up shows of the events of the year have become a fixture in the satirical calendar at London's Soho Theatre.

 His first book, a satirical take on the 'credit crunch' entitled Does Anything Eat Bankers?, was published in 2008.

-In addition to a keen interest in politics, Andy is an avid fan of sport and has hosted Yes!
-It's The Ashes for BBC Radio 5Live.
-He has also appeared on sporting punditry show Fighting Talk.
-Following the success of his appearance on Sky’s Cricket’s Funniest Moments, he returns in the forthcoming show Rugby’s Funniest Moments.
-He also regularly writes international sports channel ESPN’s online cricket blog Cricinfo and hosts CricInfo: Andy Zaltzman’s World Cricket Podcast.
+In addition to his comedy work and a keen interest in politics, Andy Zaltzman is an avid fan of sport and has hosted Yes!
+It's The Ashes for BBC Radio 5 Live.
+He has also appeared on sporting punditry show Fighting Talk and is well known as the BBC's cricket statistician on Test Match Special.
+He commentated the BBC's coverage of the World Cup and has covered sport for The Guardian.